The Age of Mysteries

 The Forging of MorusUnknown Time Period

 There was a time, many thousands of years ago, when the world of Morus did not exist.
 Morus was not the beginning, and it is ignorant folly to believe that it was - for Morus is a young world, and the multiverse had seen many come and go before it came to be.
 What would become Morus was, in this time, nothing more than a curious state of balance in the shifting maelstroms of the Elemental Planes.
-In these places, the so-called semi-elemental planes, many forces find themselves in perfect balance.
-Fire, Water, Earth and Air find themselves present in perfectly equal proportions.
+In these places, the so-called semi-elemental planes, Fire, Water, Earth and Air find themselves present in perfectly equal proportions.
+Though this is a balance of sorts, it is by its very nature Chaotic - a roiling, churning mass of intermixed elements vying for dominance.
 If left alone the "bubble" will eventually burst, and one element will overwhelm the others.
 Until it does, however, the conditions in such places are remarkably similar to that of a Material Plane.

 The Ancestor Dwarves